TheWheelz/alx-system_engineering-devops/0x01-shell_permissions/README.md

 5-execute - This add execution permission to the owner 6-multiplepermissions - This add execution permission to the owner, group and adds read permision to others 7-everybody - This gives everybody the execution permission 8-JamesBond  - This set the user and group to no permision given others all the permission 007.
+9-JohnDoe  - This set the user to all permision and group to read and execute while the others to only write and execute.